 Poor mental health is a growing concern in the UK.
 Statistics from the 2014 APMS (Adult Psychiatric Morbidity Survey) have highlighted that “every week, one in six adults will experience symptoms of a common mental health problem”.
 Startlingly, the survey also highlights that “one in five adults has considered taking their own life at some point”.
 It’s a fair assumption that, based on these facts, many people visiting this website will have been affected by mental health issues; either directly, or indirectly through family and friends.

+The role of sport and recreation in improving mental health is now becoming increasingly clear.
 The effects of outdoor activities can include stress reduction, improved mood, improved self-esteem and improved health and general well-being.
-The real challenge now lies in promoting the idea of “green exercise” to those that will benefit from it, providing opportunities for those people to take up outdoor activities, and to support and encourage them as they set out on their individual adventures.
-This is why we established Black Dog Outdoors.
+The real challenge lies in promoting the idea of “green exercise” to those that will benefit from it, providing opportunities for those people to take up outdoor activities, and to support and encourage them as they set out on their individual adventures.
+We have established Black Dog Outdoors to provide this service.

-We hope that this website introduces you to many fine adventures, helps you meet likeminded people, and provides you with the opportunity to develop new skills and abilities.
+Our website provides a hub of information, confirmed events, and links to our social media pages on Facebook, Twitter and Instagram.
+We hope that our work introduces you to many fine adventures, helps you meet likeminded people, and provides you with the opportunity to develop new skills and abilities.
 Most importantly, we hope that it helps you to improve your mental health and wellbeing.